eclipse-platform/eclipse.platform.ui/docs/JFaceDataBinding.md

 To create a detail observable, first create an observable for the current selection (this is sometimes called the _master observable_), for example through ViewersObservables.observeSingleSelection().
 Then, call BeansObservables.observeDetailValue(selectionObservable, "name", String.class) to create the detail observable for the currently selected person's name attibute.

 For an example snippet, see the [Master Detail snippet](#Snippets).

+# Runtime Dependencies

+The core Data Binding bundle has the following dependencies:

+*   org.eclipse.equinox.common (about 150 KB).
+We are currently using Assert, IStatus, and ListenerList from equinox.common, but we might potentially use more classes or interfaces from equinox.common in the future, such as e.g. ISafeRunnable/SafeRunner, IProgressMonitor, and IAdaptable.
+*   Databinding in Eclipse versions earlier than 4.16 had a dependency on ICU4J.
+4.16 and later can use ICU if it is available but does not depend on it.
+(ICU4J is about 4MB for the real thing, or 100KB for the replacement bundle com.ibm.icu.base which is available from the Eclipse Project download pages.)

+The data binding framework will run without OSGi.
+There are optional dependencies on the packages org.osgi.framework, org.osgi.util.tracker, and org.eclipse.osgi.framework.log which allow us to log errors and warnings to the common log if OSGi is available.
+You can also inject a logger yourself by calling org.eclipse.core.databinding.util.Policy.setLog(), very similar to how this is solved in JFace.

+There are parts of Data Binding that depend on SWT/JFace but these have been broken out into a separate plug-in, org.eclipse.jface.databinding.

+For background and historical information, refer to [bug 153630 comment 9](https://bugs.eclipse.org/bugs/show_bug.cgi?id=153630#c9) and [bug 179305](https://bugs.eclipse.org/bugs/show_bug.cgi?id=179305).